amaranand360/Ecom-amz-react-landing-page/README.md

 # 📝 Description

-This is a project for creating an Amazon clone using React.
+This is a project for creating an Amazon single page clone using React.
 The goal of this project is to provide an e-commerce website that looks and feels like Amazon.
 This project is for learning purposes only and is not intended to be used in production.

 # 🚀Live Demo:

--  simply click this link :  👈 to see my React project.
+-  simply click this link :  https://amz-ecom-site.web.app 👈 to see my React project.

 # 👉 Instructions to run this project locally